 If you are divorcing your spouse on specific grounds, rather than using a no-fault divorce, you and your attorney will need to provide evidence of your situation.
 The way you do this will depend upon your situation, and your attorney will help you to identify and assemble the proper pieces of evidence.
 In general, text messages, emails, voicemails, letters, photos, videos, police reports, and witness accounts from family and friends can work as proof in your case.

-For many years, our team has been helping couples through a divorce in New York.
+For many years, our Rochester divorce lawyers have been helping couples through a divorce in New York.
 We understand the emotions that are often involved in divorces, and we work diligently to offer ruthless representation with compassionate, one-on-one service.
 Because we are highly experienced in divorce and family law matters, we are well qualified to help you through your divorce claim, no matter how complicated your situation may be.
 You can trust our firm to help you through this difficult time and to give you the best possible foundation for your future.

 For more information, contact Trotto Law Firm, P.C.